Governmentality: Self-esteem

 Self-esteem is a practical and productive technology linked to the technology of norms, which produces of certain kinds of selves.
 Self-esteem is a technology in the sense that it is a specialised knowledge of how to esteem ourselves to estimate, calculate, measure, evaluate, discipline, and to judge our selves.
 The 'self-esteem' approach considers a wide variety of social problems to have their source in a lack of self-esteem on the part of the persons concerned.
 'Self-esteem' thus has much more to do with self-assessment than with self-respect, as the self continuously has to be measured, judged and disciplined in order to gear personal 'empowerment' to collective yardsticks.
 These collective yardsticks are determined by the norms previously discussed.
 Self-esteem is a technology of self for "evaluating and acting upon ourselves so that the police, the guards and the doctors do not have to do so".
-By taking up the goal of self-esteem, we allow ourselves to be governable from a distance.
-The technology of self-esteem and other similar psychological technologies also borrow from technologies of the market, namely consumption.
-A huge variety of self-help books, tapes, videos and other paraphernalia are available for purchase by the individual.